 Looks do matter

 But is the convenience factor enough today?
 Some food industry experts would argue that.
 It seems like consumers have never been pickier about the quality, appearance, and nutritional value of their food.
 And this is where technological innovation comes to the rescue.
-Specifically, technological features that can make the frozen products look just as appetizing as their fresh counterparts and lock in their nutrients – are the game changers in the consumer behaviour.
+Specifically, technological features that can make the frozen food products look just as appetizing as their fresh counterparts and lock in their nutrients – are the game changers in the consumer behaviour.

-Fresher than fresh
+Fresher than fresh with IQF technology

 Studies show that frozen fruits and vegetables are actually fresher than fresh produce and contains even more nutrients.
 The reason for that is that frozen fruits and vegetables are usually harvested at the highest point of ripeness containing the most nutrients and taste, and the freezing process is just locking in all that goodness of a fully ripen product.